birkaransachdev/hunting-sims/README.md

 - numpy

 ## Using the Tool
-Navigate into the correct directory by running: 'cd introDSSsim'
+Navigate into the correct directory by running: `cd introDSSsim`

-Run 'python create_hunting.py' -> this is the file responsible for simulating custom Hunting scenarios.
+Run the command `python create_hunting.py` in your terminal -> This is the file responsible for simulating custom Hunting scenarios.

 The program will walked through a series of commands for how to run your desired Hunting scenario, on the feeder of your choice.
 1. "Please enter your feeder name:" -> e.g. enter `123` or `13bal` (for 123 node feeder and 13 node feeder respectively)